-Non Operational budgets were overspent by £2.456 million.
 These amounts are subject to further adjustments that may arise following the completion of the financial statements closure and audit process.

-The final budget for 2020/2021 was funded through Council Tax (including Council Tax surplus) of £95.843 million, retained business rates of £30.343 million and Revenue Support Grant of £5.861 million.
+The final budget for 2022/2023 was funded through Council Tax of £108.137 million, retained business rates of £28.458 million and Revenue Support Grant of £6.077 million.

-(c) General Fund
+(b) General Fund

 The Risk Assessment methodology has been undertaken to ensure that the recommended level of the General Fund Balance is appropriate and reflects the key issues facing the Council.
-There has been an initial review of Reserves as part of the 2020/2021 Outturn and as at the 31 March 2021 the General Fund has been increased by £1.457 million to £17.774 million.
+There has been an initial review of Reserves as part of the 2022/2023 Outturn.
+As at the 31 March 2023 the General Fund stands at £10.075 million.